 - Bangkok’s Property Market

 - How will Thailand’s property market perform in 2020?

 - Are there any other positive aspects of investing in Thai property?

 - New Property Projects in Bangkok

 Thailand’s property market has been in a slow but consistent upward trend for over a decade now.
 The main reason is the increasing number of foreigners that visit and live in Thailand.

 Around 88,000 foreigners applied for work permits in Q2 2018 in Bangkok alone and the number continues to rise.
 To put it in some context, in Q1 2015, 78,000 foreigners applied for work permits.
 That’s an increase of 10,000 expats per quarter, or 40,000 yearly.

-For example, Bangkok and Chiang Mai have experienced higher growths, while places like Cha Am, Hua Hin, Khao Yai, and Pranburi have experienced slower growths, or even stagnated.
+For example, Bangkok and Chiang Mai have experienced higher growths, while places like Cha Am, Hua Hin, Khao Yai, and Pranburi have seen slower growth, or even stagnated.

 Even if the demand has shrunk in Bangkok the past couple of years, we’ve seen an increased number of condominiums.
-Below you can find data, giving you a better understanding about Bangkok’s property market at the moment:
+Below you can find data, giving you a better understanding about Bangkok’s property market:

 - The average price of condominiums has doubled from 2004 – 2018, from around THB 60,000 to THB 120,000 per square meter